naja-js/naja/docs/events.md

 - `isHardRedirect: boolean`, a flag telling whether the redirect is going to be a hard one,
 - `setHardRedirect: (value: boolean) => void`, a method which can be called to override the hard redirect flag,
 - `options: Object`.

+## HistoryHandler

+### buildState

+This event is dispatched when a history entry state is being constructed.
+You can use this event to alter the history entry state: attach additional information to it, or e.g. change the UI caching behaviour.

+The `buildState` event's `detail` has the following properties:

+- `state: Object`, the built state to be stored in the history entry,
+- `options: Object`, the options of the request that caused the history entry to be added.

+### restoreState

+This event is dispatched when a history state entry is being restored in response to user navigation.
+You can use this event to alter the UI caching behaviour or provide options for the subsequent asynchronous request if UI cache is disabled.
+You can also call the event's `preventDefault()` method to entirely bypass Naja's behaviour and handle the state restoration on your own.

+The `restoreState` event's `detail` has the following properties:

+- `state: Object`, the state that is being restored from the history entry,
+- `options: Object`, the options of the request that will be fired if the state doesn't contain UI cache.